froger/hfroger/docs/notes/override-decidim-views-from-a-module.md

 ### Use ruby files

 I know, you can use `.deface` files, with fancy `<!--- deface commands -->` .
-It is nice but:
+It is nice, but:

 1. You override view files for a purpose (improve admin experience), it makes sense to group all the overrides in one file.
-When maintaining, You will be able to check the stories and if something is wrong, you know where to look easier.
+When maintaining, you will be able to check the stories and if something is wrong, you know where to look easier.
 2. Settings up attributes (like adding CSS classes) is much more nicer in ruby than in a `.deface` file.
 3. It’s faster to test your overrides work, as you just copy/past the `virtual_path` in your get_result command.